 This is not a paid position and there is no compensation or reimbursement for serving on the Workgroup.

 Issued in Austin Texas on September 27, 2019.

 Brian E. Francis

 Motor Fuels Program Moves from Department of Agriculture to TDLR

 September 1, 2019

 Senate Bill 2119 in the 86th Legislature transferred oversight of the Motor Fuels program from the Texas Department of Agriculture (TDA) to TDLR.
 TDLR and TDA have worked closely to make sure that the transfer of the Motor Fuels program goes as smoothly as possible for consumers and licensees.

 TDLR has temporarily delegated licensing of motor fuel distributors, wholesalers, jobbers, suppliers, licensed service companies and licensed service technicians to TDA.

 Meanwhile, TDLR will use its regulatory authority to protect Texas consumers and to perform motor fuels investigations into motor fuels quantity, pricing complaints and skimmers.
 TDLR will partner with the Office of the Attorney General (OAG) on fuel quality investigations and prosecutions.

-The first Motor Fuels Metering and Quality Workgroup meeting was held February 27, 2020 in Austin.
-The agenda and staff reports (PDF) are available online.
+The first Motor Fuels Metering and Quality Workgroup meeting was held Monday, July 27, 2020 via videoconference.
 The meeting was archived and is available on TDLR's YouTube channel.